-- We have held 'Healthy School' status since 2004. - We are an active school with high quality PE, sport and visits we've won the Sainsbury's Silver PE Award to recognise this! - We are an inclusive school which works hard to meet the diverse needs of our children; we hold the North Yorkshire's Inclusion and Dyslexia Quality Marks. - We hold the Gold Mark for Primary Science, demonstrating our investment in high quality science teaching for pupils
+- We are an active school with high quality PE, sport and visits we've won the Sainsbury's Gold PE Award to recognise this! - We hold the North Yorkshire's Inclusion and Dyslexia Quality Marks. - We hold the Gold Mark for Primary Science, demonstrating our investment in high quality science teaching for pupils